 - Come early to your appointment – it can be comforting for children to take time in a new space.
 They can relax and play in our kid’s area prior to meeting the dentist, and get familiar with some of our staff.

-- Choose a dentist that works with them – we have six dentists at our office and although all our staff is great, kids react different to certain people.
-Take a look at our about us page, or ask our front end staff about who they think would suite your child’s needs.
-Some children also work better with a practitioner based on their gender.
-We have four male and two female doctors on staff for both needs.
+- Choose a dentist that works with them – we have six dentists at our office and although all our staff is great, kids react differently to certain people.
+Take a look at our about us page, or ask our front end staff about who they think would suit your child’s needs.